 Design / Jimmy Jian

 Year / 2019

 Robotics has been using in our daily lives in many aspects.
-How would this continue?
-And how would people view this trend?
-This project imagines that in the future of Post-scarcity, robotics has been integrated into all aspects of our lives that we even use it to enhance our eating experience.
+How will this evolve in the future?
+And how would people perceive this trend?
+This project imagines that in the future of Post-scarcity, robotics has been integrated in all aspects of our lives that we even use it to enhance our eating experience.
 This project aims to create new eating experiences by applying soft robotic technologies in food design fields.

 This project started with the exploration of soft robotic technology.
 The thinking-through-making process was adopted to develop the project theme.
 To know more about the basic structure of soft robotics, several actuators were made using different silicones, including Ecoflex, which is very soft and elastic, and Dragon Skin which is more stretchy.